opentripplanner/OpenTripPlanner/docs/RouteRequest.md

 **Since version:** `2.4` ∙ **Type:** `cost-linear-function` ∙ **Cardinality:** `Optional` ∙ **Default value:** `"1m + 1.30 t"`
 **Path:** /routingDefaults/itineraryFilters

-Limit function for generalized-cost computed from non-transit itineries for transit itineraries.
+Limit function for generalized-cost computed from street-only itineries applied to transit itineraries.

 The max-limit is applied to itineraries with transit *legs*, and only itineraries without transit legs are considered when calculating the minimum cost.
 The smallest